-Do you suffer from gas, bloating, heartburn, constipation/diarrhea, abdominal pain, frequent yeast infections or other GI (gastro-intestinal) symptoms?
+Do you suffer from chronic diarrhea, abdominal pain, frequent yeast infections, or other GI (gastrointestinal) symptoms?
 Have you been diagnosed with IBS, Crohn’s, colitis or other inflammatory GI issues?

 (NOTE: when I refer to GI infections in this post, I’m referring to parasites, pathogenic bacteria, dysbiosis, worms and yeast/candida)

 In my practice, once I see what’s going on, I can design a GI cleanse using herbs to kill off whatever bugs are present.
 Depending on what shows up (they are all treated differently), I’ll use a combination of wormwood, berberines, oil of oregano, black walnut, grapefruit see extract and olive leaf extract, for example.
 I’ll have the person eliminate inflammatory foods like gluten, dairy, soy, alcohol and sugar for best results.
-I may also recommend a good probiotic and a digestive enzyme along with the herbs.
-It takes about 6 weeks, then we work on recolonizing the gut with good bacteria and healing leaky gut.
+I also recommend a good probiotic and a digestive enzyme along with the herbs.
+It takes about 6-8 weeks, then we work on recolonizing the gut with good bacteria and healing leaky gut.

 Here is the general parasite cleanse I use